SafwanSindeed/8puzzle-AutomatedSolver/8 Puzzle Solver/README.md

-# 8-Puzzle A* Solver Visualization
+# 8-Puzzle

 ## 🎯 Overview
 This project visualizes the **A\*** search algorithm solving the 8-puzzle problem.

-- `solver.py` → contains your A* algorithm (unchanged).
+- `solver.py` → contains our A* algorithm.
 - `gui.py` → provides an interactive Tkinter GUI.
 - The GUI starts with first test case board (`724506831`) by default.
-But you maye change it up if you want.
+But you may change it up if you want.

 ---